 The following achievements were made possible due to generous member support.

-- Aggressively lobbied for postal reform legislation that addressed USPS finances, cost structure, innovation and refined Congressional overcharges to postal rate payers.
+- Aggressively lobbying for legislation that addresses USPS finances, cost structure, and innovation, while highlighting Congressional overcharges to postal rate payers.

-- Additional lobbying ensured that catalogers would receive no Congressionally-mandated postage increases.
+- Additional lobbying to ensure catalogers receive no Congressionally-mandated postage increases.